 In the latter half of Phase 2 assessments, detailed studies will be conducted on the potential social, economic and cultural effects associated with the project.
 These studies will be conducted in close collaboration with the communities in the immediate vicinity of interested communities.
-Communities in the immediate vicinity of interested communities may wish to enhance or augment an existing long-term vision for community sustainability, integrated community sustainability plan and/or strategic plan during this process to support their participation in the planning and implementation of the detailed studies with the NWMO.
+Communities in the immediate vicinity of interested communities in the immediate vicinity of interested communities may wish to enhance or augment an existing long- term vision for community sustainability, integrated community sustainability plan and/or strategic plan during this process to support their participation in the planning and implementation of the detailed studies with the NWMO.
 Resources to support strategic planning activities are available (up to \$40,000 for each 12-month period for the duration of the Phase 2 assessments).